Null hypersurfaces and trapping horizons: Marginally (Outer) Trapped Submanifolds

 Since $\nabla$ is $g-$metric on sections of the screen distribution (Proof: equation (\ref{met})), the latter equation leads to $(X\cdot\rho)Y=(Y\cdot\rho)X$, for all $X,Y\in\Gamma(S(TM))$.
 This show that $(X\cdot\rho)=0$, for all $X\in\Gamma(S(TM))$.
 This completes the proof of item \ding{194}. \end{proof}

-\begin{theorem} Let $x:(M,g,N)\to(\Bm(c),\bg)$ be a SIC-rigged null hypersurface of a spacetime with constant sectional curvature $c$.
+\begin{theorem} Let $x:(M,g,N)\to(\Bm(c),\bg)$ be a SIC-rigged null hypersurface of a Lorentzian manifold with constant sectional curvature $c$.
 If $M$ is totally umbilical (or geodesic) then, each (connected) leaf of the screen distribution is a space form. \end{theorem}

 \begin{proof} Assume that $M$ is totally umbilical with $B=\rho g$.
 Then equation (\ref{geqs14}) gives

 Which show that sectional curvature of $S$ is constant $\kappa=c+2\varphi\rho^2$ for all sections $\sigma=span(X,Y)$.
 It is then known that $\kappa$ is a constant function.
 This prove that each connected leaf of the screen distribution has constant sectional curvature \end{proof}